 A majority of FGD participants in both study sites said they bought antibiotics from IPs and medicine shops much more than from CHWs, government facilities and private doctors.
-The bigger PHCs were a long walk away and it was often necessary to wait a considerable time ? to see a doctor, with adverse implications for daily wage labourers.
-There was also the risk of the doctor not being @ available at the facility.
-Among the nearby CHWs, ASHAs provided paracetamol and iron tablets for pregnant women, but were not permitted to dispense antibiotics.
-ANMs provided some antibiotics, including amoxicillin and cotrimoxazole, but these were not always in stock.
-It was IPs, medical shops and pharmacies on the other hand, who provided a wider range of antibiotics at all times, with less time wasted in travel and waiting.
+The bigger PHCs were a long walk away and it was often necessary to wait a considerable time to see a doctor, with adverse implications for daily wage labourers.
+There was also the risk of the doctor not being vanilable at the facility.
+Among the nearby CHWs, ASHAs provided paracetamol and iron tablets for pregnant women, but were not permitted to dispense antibiotics at all at the facility.
+Among the nearby CHWs, ASHAs provided paracetamol and iron tablets for pregnant women, but were not permitted to dispense antibiotics at all times, with less time wasted in travel and waiting.
 This made them the preferred option for healthcare.

 People want to recover quickly; they cannot afford to lose even one days' wage.
 If we go to a "Local Doctor", (IPs) we are treated in a short time but in the hospital (PHC), I will waste a full day.
-(Adult men group GB 08).
+(Adult men group-GB_08).